mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-08-write-a-new-post/index.en.md

 ## Learn More

-For more knowledge about Jekyll posts, visit the [Jekyll Docs: Posts](https://jekyllrb.com/docs/posts/).
+For more knowledge about writing Hugo posts, visit the [Hugo Documentation](https://gohugo.io/documentation/).